technion-cs-nlp/BetaReconstruct/README.md

 #### Input Arguments
 Argument	Description
 + --model_path	(str, Required) Path or name of the pretrained ZambaForCausalLM model.
-+ --fasta_files_folder	(str, Required) Directory containing input .fasta files.
++ --fasta_files_folder	(str, Required) Directory containing input *.fasta* files.
 Filenames must match species in species_list_folder.
-+ --results_folder	(str, Required) Directory where JSON result files will be saved.
++ --results_folder	(str, Required) Directory where json result files will be saved.
 + --species_list_folder	(str, Required) Folder containing .txt files of species grouped by clades (e.g., orders).
 Used to divide input data.
 + --model_name	(str, Optional) Tag added to result filenames (e.g., for model versioning or experiment tracking).

 #### Output
-For each **fasta file*, a corresponding **json* is saved in the results_folder, containing:
+For each *fasta file*, a corresponding *json* is saved in the results_folder, containing:

 Reconstruction groups at each hierarchical level